There are 2 main ways to find journal articles:

 Q How can I stop the WebBridge window getting blocked by my pop-up blocker?

 A When you use WebBridge it opens a new pop-up window in your web browser.
 Some software automatically blocks pop-up windows (this is to stop many annoying adverts that appear this way).
-If you are using the Internet Explorer browser or the Google Toolbar you may need to disable the pop-up blocker so that the WebBridge window can open.
+You may need to temporarily disable the pop-up blocker so that the WebBridge window can open.

-To temporarily switch off the Internet Explorer pop-up blocker
+To switch off the Internet Explorer pop-up blocker:

 Alternatively to allow pop-ups for a particular site you need to add that site to a list:

-If you have any questions or comments about any of these services or the WebBridge tool please contact the Library Information Desk by email : NEED HELP?
-Contact Us.
+If you have any questions or comments about any of these services please contact us.